 Find solace in bright colors?

-Incorporate them into every room of your home with gusto.
+Incorporate pops of color into every room of your home with gusto.
 You’ll effortlessly achieve the drama you’re after while wrapping yourself in a big, vibrant hug upon entering every room.

 Less is more in minimalist decor, but sterility is rarely cozy.
 Combine textures like faux fur and wood to create visual interest without the overuse of distracting knick-knacks.
 When choosing pieces to incorporate into your home, please give as much consideration to how they’ll feel as you do their appearance.